 Held in high esteem by the professional community, Snyder is a widely sought-after teacher.
 Since 1970, Snyder was Professor of Piano at the Eastman School of Music in Rochester, New York, and he is listed in the publication The Most Wanted Piano Teachers and has given master classes in the United States, Europe and Asia.
 As of 2018, Snyder became Professor Emeritus at Eastman and accepted an Adjunct Professor position at NYU.

 As a juror, Snyder has chaired the jury for the World International Piano Competition in Cincinnati and was a member of the jury for the Glasgow Young Artists Competition.

-Snyder is committed to performing 20th and 21st century repertoire, and has given world premieres of works by such composers as Syndey Hodkinson, Toshio Hosakawa and Augusta Read Thomas.
+Snyder is committed to performing 20th and 21st century repertoire, and has given world premieres of works by such composers as Sydney Hodkinson, Toshio Hosakawa and Augusta Read Thomas.
 Many compositions, such as those by Carter Pann and Verne Reynolds, have been written specifically for him.